Ecca Vandal

-Ecca Vandal is a singer-songwriter and rapper, currently living in Melbourne.
-To date, Vandal has released one studio album: Ecca Vandal.
+Ecca Vandal is a South African-born alternative rock singer, songwriter and rapper based in Melbourne, Australia.
+Vandal's first album, Ecca Vandal, was released in 2017, and her second, Looking for People to Unfollow, was released on 22 May 2026.

-Early life
+Early life and education

-Vandal was born in Louis Trichardt, South Africa, to Sri Lankan Tamil refugee parents.
-When she was a child, her parents chose to leave South Africa with Ecca and her older sisters and moved to Australia, settling in Melbourne.
-Vandal grew up listening to gospel music, and, as she recalled, "got into [her] sister's record collection, soul and hip hop and '90s RnB.
-And then [she] actually became obsessed with jazz music".
-Vandal attended the Victorian College of the Arts, studying for a Bachelor of Creative Arts.
+Ecca Vandal was born in Louis Trichardt, South Africa, to Sri Lankan Tamil refugee parents.
+When she was a child, her parents left South Africa with Ecca and her older sisters, and moved to Australia, settling in Melbourne.
+Vandal grew up listening to gospel music, before discovering soul, hip hop, and '90s R&B in her sister's record collection.
+After this, she "became obsessed with jazz music".

+Vandal attended the Victorian College of the Arts, studying jazz as part of a Bachelor of Creative Arts.

 Music career

 2013–2016: Early years

+In 2014, Vandal released her debut single “White Flag”, co-produced with Kidnot and Hadyn Buxton.
+The track later appeared on a double A-side 7-inch single, “Battle Royal” / “White Flag”, released in 2015.

 In July 2015, she played at Splendour in the Grass.

 On 29 January 2016, Vandal's debut EP, End of Time was released, with her performing a promotional national tour throughout February.